susannahd/local_reporting/README.md

 Code and files related to the Local Reporting Dashboard

 ## About
 This tool was developed to help prioritize cities for a local reporting initiative.
-It incorporates 2020 data from the U.S. Census Bureau (for ZCTA level demographic projections), UNC's Expanding Media Desert project, the Center for Community Media's Black Media Initiative, CUNY's Latino News Media Map, the Institute for Nonprofit News' Member Directory, the National Association of Black Journalists' Chapters page, the Gun Violence Archive, and Mapping Police Violence.
+It incorporates 2020 data from the U.S. Census Bureau (for ZCTA level demographic projections, and 2019 county level estimates for Hispanic/Latino populations), UNC's Expanding Media Desert project, the Center for Community Media's Black Media Initiative, CUNY's Latino News Media Map, the Institute for Nonprofit News' Member Directory, the National Association of Black Journalists' Chapters page, the Gun Violence Archive, and Mapping Police Violence.

 This dashboard **does**:
 - Allow users to decide what variables are important to launching a data investigation
-- Output a map (darker circles indicate higher ranking) with the top 50 ranked cities based on user input
+- Output a map (darker circles indicate higher ranking) with the top 100 ranked counties based on user input
-- Output a table with the same top 50 ranked cities, their state, and their division, along with relevant data on gun violence, police violence, local newspapers, local nonprofit partners, Black/Latino media groups, Black population, the city's rank within its division, and the city's rank overall.
+- Output a table with the same top 100 ranked counties, their state, and their division, along with relevant data on gun violence, police violence, local newspapers, local nonprofit partners, Black/Latino media groups, Black population, the county's rank within its division, and the city's rank overall.
 - Allow users to download a csv of the data within the table to help guide decisions on local investigations and on-the-ground reporting

 This dashboard **doesn't**:
 - Account for funding opportunities, ability to recruit talent, or qualitative data on the quality of crime coverage in a given region
-- Account for Latino community since Latino is an ethnicity, not a race according to the U.S. Census.
-This is currently preventing California, Texas Florida from coming up in the rankings more often, since those states tend to have lower Black populations but larger Latino populations.
+- Account for the Latino community at the city level due to insufficient data.
 - Update :(

 ## Data Sources
 In its current form, this data is updated manually.
 I link to each data source below and outline potential opportunities to automate data pulls, where applicable below:

 [U.S. Census Bureau ZCTA level demographic projections](https://data.census.gov/cedsci/table?t=Race%20and%20Ethnicity&g=0100000US.860000&tid=ACSDT5Y2019.B02001&hidePreview=true): There are [APIs](https://api.census.gov/data/key_signup.html) available for pulling this data.
 I haven't looked into how frequently projections are updated, but my gut tells me that it's <= once a year.
+I also obtained county level data on Hispanic/Latino populations here.

 [UNC's Expanding Media Desert Project](https://www.usnewsdeserts.com/reports/news-deserts-and-ghost-newspapers-will-local-news-survive/): I had to personally request access to UNC's Media Desert data, and it's unclear how often this is refreshed.
 They emailed me a single XLSX file that includes newspapers in 2004, 2014, 2016, and 2020, along with newspaper closures from 2004-2019 (according to tab names).